 One of the most common conditions that affects the hand and wrist, carpal tunnel syndrome typically is a progressive concern that can lead to nerve damage and dysfunction.
-Dr. Tyson Cobb, our extensively trained orthopaedic hand surgeon, performs a state-of-the-art minimally invasive technique he helped pioneer to address this problem.
 Micro-invasive carpal tunnel release is designed to be a simple, effective, and convenient method for treating carpal tunnel syndrome, one that allows patients to return to normal activity sooner and with less discomfort than ever before.

 How It Works

 This advanced approach to carpal tunnel release offers an alternative to endoscopic carpal tunnel surgery but shares many similarities with that procedure.
 Both techniques are minimally invasive and utilize small incisions.
 With micro-invasive carpal tunnel release, ultrasound technology is used to guide the surgical instrument, called the Sonex SX-One MicroKnife™, into place.
 Once in position, the surgeon uses the state-of-the-art MicroKnife™ to extend and retract the blade to open up the tunnel and release the impinged nerve.
 This innovative tool comes equipped with expandable bumpers, called Stealth MicroGuards™, to protect surrounding tissues from harm.
 These safety features help set the MicroKnife™ apart from other approaches.